facebookarchive/AsyncDisplayKit/_docs/layout-api-sizing.md

 #### ASSizeRange vs. ASRelativeSizeRange
 <br>
-Why do we pass a `ASSizeRange *constrainedSize` to a node's `layoutSpecThatFits:` function, but a `ASRelativeSizeRange` for the `.sizeRange` property on an element provided as a child of the layout spec?
+Why do we pass a `ASSizeRange *constrainedSize` to a node's `layoutSpecThatFits:` function, but a `ASRelativeSizeRange` for the `.sizeRange` property on an element provided as a child of a layout spec?

  It’s pretty rare that you need the percent feature for a .sizeRange feature, but it’s there to make the API as flexible as possible.
 The input value of the constrainedSize that comes into the argument, has already been resolved by the parent’s size.
 It may have been influenced by a percent type, but has always be converted by that point into points.